 There are several independent art galleries and centres helping to promote the local art scene that are well worth a visit.
 Java Arts Café (Sihanouk Blvd & Tuol Kork) serves up a delectable selection of great tea and coffee to accompany a very recommendable food menu.
-The cafe has a gallery upstairs, which regularly showcases local talent.
+Each cafe has a gallery which regularly showcases local talent.

 Meta House (Sothearos Blvd) is another venue that supports the city’s artists, with constantly changing exhibitions adorning its walls.
 It also screens free documentaries on both Cambodian and international issues in the afternoons and evenings.
 Food and drinks are available from the bar.

 But if all you want to do is enjoy a nice film (or a few) on a big screen in the comfort of an air conditioned room, get yourself to one of the three locations of The Flicks Community Movie House (St.95, St.136, St.258).
 Pay just $3.50 and you get a pass to enjoy as many movies being screened that day as you like.
 The iconic film ‘The Killing Fields’, about journalists in Cambodia during the Khmer Rouge regime, is shown every Tuesday, Thursday and Saturday at 7pm at the St.136 address.

 Co-founded by Cambodian filmmaker Rithy Panh (who worked with Angelina Jolie on ‘First They Killed My Father’), the Bophana Center (St.200) collects images and sound archives related to Cambodia and gives the general public free access to this unique heritage.